 Per HUD’s guidelines, projects must:

-- Support Russell’s Transformation Plan and be completed during 2017
+- Support Russell’s Transformation Plan.

 - Be physical improvements (funds cannot be used for services or programs).

 - Support existing investment in the neighborhood and encourage future development.